 - The Protomen – From their live tribute album A Night Of Queen.
 It was recorded at Exit/In, Nashville, Tennessee in 10 December 2010, but the album wasn’t released until 2012.
 In honour of that, the group returned to Exit/In on 22 June 2012 to repeat their set, where comedy rock duo Tenacious D made a surprise guest appearance midway through the song to help with the opera section.
-And they’ve had fun performed it at other gigs too, such as their appearance at the The 5 Spot in Nashville, Tennessee on on 8 April 2011.
+And they’ve had fun performing it at other gigs, such as The 5 Spot in Nashville, Tennessee on 8 April 2011.

 - Puscifer – From their EP Donkey Punch The Night.
 It’s accompanied by a very odd music video, featuring the band’s faces overlaid on black and white film footage, and the lead singer wearing an excessive amount of makeup

 - Side A – This rock band from The Philippines performed the song very well in concert, and included a performance on their album Gig All Hits Live.